CS2103JAN2017-F12-B3/addressbook-level4/docs/UserGuide.md

 Examples:

 * `delete 1`<br>
-   Delete the task with index 1 in the Task Manager
+   Delete the task with index 1 in Funtasktic
 * `remove 3`<br>
-   Delete the task with index 3 in the Task Manager
+   Delete the task with index 3 in Funtasktic

 ### 2.8.
 Sorting tasks : `sort`